 7. Clamp Marks

-If there are noticeable clamp marks around the frame of the used car, then that is a clear indication that the car has been on a frame for major repairs to be undertaken.
+If there are noticeable clamp marks around the frame of the used vehicles for sale, then that is a clear indication that the car has been on a frame for major repairs to be undertaken.